Last Updated on 28/09/2023

 It is rather difficult for a tourist to figure out where which palace begins and ends.

-To the right, if you face the palazzo, is the Café Pedrocchi (19th century, D), which attracts attention with its Gothic extension.
+To the right, if you face the palazzo, is the Café Pedrocchi (19th century, D), which attracts attention with its Gothic appearance.
 Hidden in a narrow street behind a cafe is a tourist office, very valuable for a set of various booklets.

 University of Padua – Bo Palace